At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 Date night ideas at home for teens don’t need to be boring.

-In fact, if you use some of the ideas below, your at-home date nights might be MORE exciting than the ones where you go out on the town!
+In fact, if you use some of the ideas below, your teen's at-home date nights might be MORE exciting than the ones where they go out on the town!

 1. Play Music Roulette